An301290/dogorama-challenge/README.md

 # Dogorama-challenge

-the main goal of the challenge was to display information from the API.
-Listing the most relevant in a single-page application.
+the main goal of the challenge was to display information from their API.
+Listing the most relevant information in a single-page application.

 ## Screenshots